dataethics4all-foundation/Chloe-Feng-Classifying-Buildings/README.md

 # Chloe-Feng-Classifying-Buildings

-Classifying Buildings with a K-Means Clustering Model (Using Sklearn)
+Classifying Buildings with a K-Means Clustering Model (Using Sklearn).
+Please refer to the presentation slides for a more in detail over of the project.

 Objective: Classifying between 2 Building types